datadrivers/workshop-terraform/docs/language.markdown

 * string: a sequence of Unicode characters representing some text, like "hello".
 * number: a numeric value.
 The number type can represent both whole numbers like 15 and fractional values like 6.283185.
 * bool: a boolean value, either true or false. bool values can be used in conditional logic.
-* list (or tuple): a sequence of values, like ["us-west-1a", "us-west-1c"].
-Elements in a list or tuple are identified by consecutive whole numbers, starting with zero.
+* list (or set): a sequence of values, like ["us-west-1a", "us-west-1c"].
+Elements in a list or set are identified by consecutive whole numbers, starting with zero.
 * map (or object): a group of values identified by named labels, like {name = "Mabel", age = 52}.

 ### Set variables in terraform cli